My mother spent the entire week stoking the flames of our expectations.

 While the aunts and uncles complemented her on her cooking, we grabbed what we could and bolted off to play, ignoring the stern warnings to “let your food digest.”

 All too soon the summer sun turned deep yellow and sank in the western sky.
-Our cousins said their good-byes and piled back into their station wagons – then all that was left of them was a thin haze of exhaust.
+Our cousins said their good-byes and piled back into their station wagons then vanished into a thin haze of exhaust.

 We were the last to leave.